1992 Major League Baseball postseason: Toronto Blue Jays (AL) vs. Atlanta Braves (NL)

 This was the first World Series which had games hosted outside the United States.
 The Blue Jays defeated the Braves in six games to win their first World Series title in franchise history, becoming the first team from Canada to win the World Series, as well as the first Canadian team to win a championship other than the NHL’s Stanley Cup.

 Tom Glavine out-dueled Jack Morris in Game 1, as he pitched a complete game in a 3–1 Braves victory.
 In Game 2, the Blue Jays overcame a one-run Braves lead late thanks to a two-run home run from Ed Sprague Jr. in the top of the ninth, evening the series headed to Toronto.
 In the first World Series game played in Canada, the Blue Jays overcame a late Braves lead to win Game 3, capped off by a walk-off RBI from Candy Maldonado in the bottom of the ninth.
 Jimmy Key out-dueled Glavine in Game 4 as the Blue Jays won 2–1 to take a 3–1 series lead.
 However, the Braves were not done yet.
 In Game 5, Morris was handed his second loss of the series, where he was badly outdueled by John Smoltz in a Braves blowout win to send the series back to Atlanta.
+Game 5 would ultimately be Morris’ final postseason game.
 Game 6 went into extra innings, and in the top of the eleventh, the Blue Jays took the lead for good with a two-run RBI double from Dave Winfield.
 The Braves put up one more run in the bottom of the inning to cut the Blue Jays' lead to one, but relief pitcher Mike Timlin was able to preserve the lead as the Blue Jays clinched the title.

 This was the first major league championship won by a team from Toronto since 1967, when the NHL’s Toronto Maple Leafs won their 13th and most recent Stanley Cup.
 The Blue Jays returned to the World Series the following year, and defeated the Philadelphia Phillies in six games to repeat as champions.

 The Braves would return to the World Series in 1995, and defeated the Cleveland Indians in six games to end a 38-year championship drought.